Seoul says U.S. and North Korea could reach deal on end-of-war declaration | The Japan Times

 The North’s last nuclear test, in September 2017, was also its sixth and largest.
 Its last ballistic missile test was in November of that year, when it tested a long-range missile that experts say is capable of striking much, if not all, of the continental United States.

-Experts said these comments, however, effectively revealed the U.S. hand in negotiations.
+Some experts said these comments effectively revealed the U.S. hand in negotiations, and could deplete the limited leverage American negotiators still have.

-“Trump repeatedly saying that the testing moratorium is all he cares about means that even if North Korea were willing to talk about” … Nyongbyon … “why would they now??
-He’s revealed his reservation price,” Vipin Narang, a North Korea expert and professor of international relations at MIT, wrote Monday on Twitter.

-Trump’s comments came as Kim made his way through China by armored train for Hanoi on Monday.
+“Today, the president dropped his demand that North Korea disarm.
+His staffers will try to pick it back up, and he may too, but it will never be wholly credible again,” Adam Mount, a defense analyst at the Federation of American Scientists, wrote Monday on Twitter.

+So far, few details of the Kim-Trump meeting have been announced.
+But Vietnam’s Foreign Ministry said Monday that Trump is scheduled to land at Hanoi’s Noi Bai International Airport at 8:30 p.m.
+Tuesday on the eve of the talks.
+The following day, he plans to have back-to-back meetings with Vietnamese Communist Party General-Secretary and President Nguyen Phu Trong and Prime Minister Nguyen Xuan Phuc starting at 11 a.m., it added.

+This suggested that Trump would begin talks with Kim in the afternoon, with the North Korean leader expected to reach Vietnam by train Tuesday morning.

-Few details of Kim’s trip had been announced until early Sunday, when North Korean state media confirmed he had left Pyongyang by train, accompanied by top officials including his influential sister, Kim Yo Jong.
+Kim’s trip was announced early Sunday, when North Korean state media confirmed he had left Pyongyang by train, accompanied by top officials including his influential sister, Kim Yo Jong.

-The Rodong Sinmun newspaper, the official mouthpiece of the ruling Worker’s Party, said on Monday the entire nation received news of the leader’s long foreign trip with “countless excitement and thrill.”

-“Our people wish the Dear Marshal will come back safely from a long foreign visit, following his trail in our minds day and night,” the newspaper said